nogibjj/Project-1-Elisa-Chen/README.md

 ID | text | votes | timestamp | datetime
 --- | --- | --- | --- |---
 izdtr | What's the purpose of life? | 28 | 1601075611.0 | Fri Sep 25 23:13:31 2020 UTC

+`ID` is the unique id identifying the question.
+We primarily use `text` field to extract the questions from. `Votes` is the number of upvotes received by the post. `timestamp` is the unix timestamp at time of posting. `datetime` is the human readable timestamp.

 ### Helper Functions